P79N6A/server/README.txt

  foreman start

 TIPS
- files go in in domain/hostname/path/to/file and/or path/to/file, latter visible to any host
+ - files go in ./domain/$HOST/path/to/file or ./path/to/file
+ - server can be run elsewhere, but link or copy jss/ and css/ directories to server-root

- to listen on port 80/443 as a non-root user: setcap cap_net_bind_service=+ep $(realpath `which ruby`)
+ - howto listen on port 80/443 as a non-root user: setcap cap_net_bind_service=+ep $(realpath `which ruby`)